 But this puts unbearable strain on the consistency of John’s theology.
 We’ve already seen that the world hates Jesus—but certainly not all people hate Jesus.
 And we’ve already seen that we are not to love the world—but certainly we are to love all people (Luke 10:25–37).

 More importantly, John 3:16 is set directly into the context of a speech in which Jesus claims that no one can see his kingdom except by being born of spirit rather than flesh (John 3:3)—they must be transformed in spirit so dramatically that they become, in Paul’s words, a “new creation” (2 Corinthians 5:17).
 This is not something achievable by human effort, because it is done by the Spirit of God, who we cannot control.
 Rather, the Spirit, to paraphrase verse 8, picks whomever he wants—and we don’t know who it’s going to be (cf. John 1:12–13).

 This is a repeated theme in John’s gospel, stated most explicitly in John 6:44, where the structure of the verbs demands that if all are drawn, then all can come and all are raised up (which is obviously false). [ Brian Bosse, A Logical Analysis—John 6:44.]
 John makes this point repeatedly because he was reaching out to a Jewish audience who believed that being a good descendant of Abraham was sufficient for inclusion in God’s kingdom.
 [For a fuller explanation and defense of this, see D. Bnonn Tennant, Works righteousness: a square contractual peg in a round covenantal hole (March 2018).]
 He wants to emphasize that it is not physical descent that matters, but rather spiritual descent—not fleshly birth, but spiritual rebirth.
-However, just as becoming a physical creation and being born of the flesh is not something we choose, but rather is done to us, so becoming a new spiritual creation and being born of the Spirit is not something we choose, but rather is done to us.
+However, just as becoming a physical creation and being born of flesh is not something we choose, but rather is done to us, so becoming a new spiritual creation and being born of spirit is not something we choose, but rather is done to us.